 The solar energy industry is creating jobs in America when we need them most.
 The rapid growth of jobs in the solar industry clearly demonstrates that smart policies, including the federal tax credit, are putting Americans back to work.
 In addition to jobs, these policies are driving down the cost of solar and providing a clean, reliable energy choice for millions of homeowners and businesses.

-- North Carolina ranks fourth in the country for installed solar.
+- In 2018, North Carolina ranked 2nd in the country for installed solar.***

 *Forbes, 2019 Renewable Energy Job Boom Creates Economic Opportunity As Coal Industry Slumps

 **International Renewable Energy Agency, 2019 Renewable Energy and Jobs Annual Review

 ***The Solar Foundation, 2019 National Solar Jobs Census